great-expectations/great_expectations/docs/how_to_guides/miscellaneous/how_to_write_a_how_to_guide.rst

 **For code-heavy guides**

 - Treat the first sentence of each step like a header.

 	- Use short, complete, imperative sentences: ("Paste the YAML snippet into your config file", "Run great_expectations init")
 	- Header text should be **bold**.
-	- Avoid links or inline code, since RST files do note support nesting them within bolded text.
+	- Avoid `links <great_expectations.io>`_ or ``inline code`` in headers, since RST files do not support nesting them within bolded text.
 If your header must include text that would normally be a link or inline code, please repeat it in the body text, and use a link or code block there.

 - Indent content within steps.
 - Any time the user needs to do something, it should be in a code block.

 	- Please follow this convention even if the text in the code block is somewhat redundant against the text of the step.
 	- Clear, sequential code blocks are easy for the eye to follow.
 They encourage a health copy-and-modify development pattern.

 - All of these styles are modeled in the :ref:`How-to guide template file <how_to_guides__miscellaneous__how_to_template>`.
+If you use that template as your guide, you'll be off to a very good start.

-**For code-heavy guides**
+**For process-heavy guides**

 - Do not separate headers or bold first sentences.
 - Avoid big blocks of text without visual cues for how to read it.
 Indentation and sub-bullets are your friends.
-- When including a code block, please follow the same conventions as for code-heavy blocks.
+- When including a code block, please follow the same conventions as for code-heavy guides.
-- All of these styles are modeled in the this rst file.
+- All of these styles are modeled in the this .rst file.

 Additional Resources